 Public Tours are posted on this website quarterly*.
 Use the Check Availability form on this page for scheduled tours.

-Applicants will receive an e-mail confirmation within a couple business days.
+Applicants will receive an e-mail paid confirmation automatically once tickets are purchased.
 Approximately one week prior to the Tour date, participants will receive a detailed e-mail reminder with relevant information, guidelines, directions and their Guide/Docent's name and phone contact.

 Groups of ten or more participants may request their own tour.
 A Group Tour Request Form must be submitted at least four weeks in advance of the proposed tour date and are subject to scheduling considerations.